Songonge/Data-Analytics-Tips/Strategies-to-Achieve-More.md

 ## Surrounding myself with positivity
 * I constantly seek out uplifting people and thoughts to fuel my energy.
 * I practice gratitude by writing down three to five things I am thankful for every morning.

+Every successful person you admire once felt like giving up.
+The difference is, if they did, you wouldn't have anything to admire in them.
+They pushed through, learned from their struggles, and came out stronger.

+In the same way, you should keep going so that tomorrow, other people can admire you.
+You are closer to your goals than you think.

+> [!Important]
+> Your journey is yours alone.
+> Comparisons are unnecessary.
+So, focus on your growth.
+> Your persistence will pay off, and your story will inspire others.
+> You have got this!

 </br></br>

 📌 And you, what is your strategy to achieve more?